leapfrogtechnology/sync-db/README.md

 **Note: Default the basePath is `src/sql`.**

-3. Specify the base path of the folder for sql files through `basePath` key.
+3. Specify the base path of the folder for SQL files through `basePath` key.

 4. List database objects in the order they need to be synced through `sql` parent.